If you purchase an independently reviewed product or service through a link on our website, STYLECASTER may receive an affiliate commission.

-If you’re even remotely interested in skin care, you probably already know that incorporating an antioxidant-rich vitamin C serum into your nightly routine is essential to fighting the signs of aging and for both protecting the skin from—and reversing—existing damage from pollution, free radicals, and the sun.
+If you’re even remotely interested in skincare, you probably already know that incorporating an antioxidant-rich vitamin C serum into your daily routine is essential to fighting off visible signs of aging while also protecting the skin from—and reversing—pollution damage, free radicals and the sun’s harmful rays.

-While there’s a slew of popular (and effective) vitamin C skin-care products available in an array of different price points and formulations, the coveted C E Ferulic Serum by SkinCeuticals is one of the most raved about and best-selling options you’ll find today.
+While there’s a slew of popular (and effective) vitamin C skincare products available in an array of different price points and formulations, the coveted C E Ferulic Serum by SkinCeuticals is one of the most raved about and best-selling options you’ll find today.
 It’s also one of the most expensive.
-While paying the price for good skin is considered a worthy investment for some, we did some research to try to track down actual dupes to this coveted serum that have similar formulations of active ingredients but cost a fraction of the price.
+While paying the price for good skin is considered a worthy investment for some, we did some research to track down actual dupes for this coveted serum that have similar formulations of active ingredients but cost a fraction of the price.

-If you google this ever-popular serum, you’ll find plenty of reviews from beauty editors, dermatologists and loyal users of the product touting its skin-transforming benefits and promising that it’s worth the steep price tag.
-However, if you can’t fathom tossing out nearly $200 on a serum, according to the internet (and a substantial number of stellar reviews and side-by-side comparisons), you don’t have to invest the $166 to reap the benefits of this powerful triad of ingredients.
-Here are four solid options we’ve found that deliver comparable results without the price tag.
+If you Google this ever-popular serum, you’ll find plenty of reviews from beauty editors, dermatologists and loyal users of the product touting its skin-transforming benefits and promising that it’s worth the steep price tag.
+However, if you can’t fathom tossing out nearly $200 on a serum, you don’t have to.
+We gathered up six solid options that reviewers swear deliver comparable results without the price tag.

 Timeless 20% C + E + Ferulic Acid Serum

-Like the SkinCeuticals serum, this $17 dupe is formulated with 20 percent vitamin C in the form of L-ascorbic acid, 1 percent vitamin E and 0.5 percent ferulic acid.
+Like the SkinCeuticals serum, this $20 dupe is formulated with 20 percent vitamin C in the form of L-ascorbic acid, one percent vitamin E and 0.5 percent ferulic acid.
 It also contains hydration-boosting hyaluronic acid for added anti-aging power.
-With an Amazon 4-star rating backed by an impressive 1,500+ reviews, this serum’s blend of active ingredients is a near dupe to the original.
+This serum’s blend of active ingredients is a near dupe to the original.

 Paula’s Choice BOOST C15 Super Booster 15% Vitamin C with Vitamin E + Ferulic Acid

 Like the SkinCeuticals serum, this $50 vitamin C product contains nearly the same blend of the holy trinity of actives.
-It contains 15% of stabilized vitamin C with a pH of 3.0 and a blend of peptides to boot.
+It contains 15 percent stabilized vitamin C with a pH of 3.0 and a blend of peptides.
 Another bonus of this product is that you can either wear it alone or mix it in with your favorite moisturizer or primer without it pilling up under your foundation.

 Drunk Elephant C-Firma Day Serum

-It has a 3.3 pH level, making it less irritating on sensitive skin and claims to last up to 72 hours (even when the product’s been rubbed off).
-Endless reviewers of this serum claim that it’s reduced the appearance of their pores, restores luminosity to the skin and is less sticky (and therefore under-makeup-friendly) than other vitamin C serums on the market.
+It has a 3.3 pH level, making it less irritating on sensitive skin, and claims to last up to 72 hours—even when the product’s been rubbed off.
+Endless reviewers of this serum claim that it reduces the appearance of their pores, restores luminosity to their skin and is less sticky (and therefore under-makeup-friendly) than other vitamin C serums on the market.